secure-diversITy/splunk/splunkhelper/README.md

 ## Description

    Well what is that *splunkhelper*?
-Let me ask your some questions because those were mine a while ago:<br>
+Let me ask you some questions because those were mine a while ago:<br>

 - Have you ever started splunk> as the wrong user (oh well if you *HAVE* - you know what I mean)?<br>
 - Are you sick of all those long commands to apply the cluster bundle, reload deployment classes,....?<br>